ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/02-streams/assignment.md

 And what we've done:

-* Created a Dashboard showing ingress status
+* Created a Dashboard to monitor our ingress proxy
 * Created a simple alert to let us know if we ever return non-200 error codes
 * Parsed the logs at ingest-time for quicker and more powerful analysis
 * Create a SLO (with alert) to let us know if we ever return a significant number of non-200 error codes over time